pzaino/thecrowler/README.md

 ## What is it?

-The CROWler is a web crawler that uses Selenium and Google's Chrome browser to crawl and index web pages as specified by the user.
+The CROWler is a specialized web crawler developed to efficiently navigate and index web pages.
+This tool leverages the robust capabilities of Selenium and Google Chrome (to covertly crawl a site), offering a reliable and precise crawling experience.
+It is designed with user customization in mind, allowing users to specify the scope and targets of their crawling tasks.

-It also provides a bunch of command line utilities to add and remove sites from the Sources list in its database and an API to query the database.
+To enhance its functionality, CROWler includes a suite of command-line utilities.
+These utilities facilitate seamless management of the crawler's database, enabling users to effortlessly add or remove websites from the Sources list.
+Additionally, the system is equipped with an API, providing a streamlined interface for database queries.
+This feature ensures easy integration and access to indexed data for various applications.

 ## How to use it?